SAFETAG/SAFETAG/en/appendix.md

 # APPENDICES

 <!-- Definitions -->
+## APPENDIX: Code of Conduct and SAFETAG Governance

+!INCLUDE "document_matter/CODE_OF_CONDUCT.md"

 ## APPENDIX: How to read SAFETAG

 !INCLUDE "document_matter/how_to_read_this_guide.guide.md"

+## APPENDIX: How to contribute to SAFETAG

+!INCLUDE "document_matter/CONTRIBUTING.md"

 ## APPENDIX: Draft Engagement and Confidentiality Agreement